fryderykhuang/NullGC/README.md

 4. More LINQ operators, support more input types.
 5. Roslyn analyzer for struct lifetime/ownership enforcing.
 (The actual lifetime is not being enforced, such as the early dispose from the owner side or mutation from the borrower side is still unpreventable, static analysis with attribute markers should be the way to go.) ****Borrow() analyzer has been implemented, more sophisticated lifetime analyzing will be in the future.***
 6. ~Roslyn analyzer for unintended boxing when using NullGC.Linq~
+7. ~Vsix extension for analyzers~
-7. Vsix extension for analyzers
+8. Rider extension for analyzers

 ## Thanks to